Theranos: Technology and products

 Theranos claimed to have developed devices to automate and miniaturize blood tests using microscopic blood volumes.
 Theranos dubbed its blood collection vessel the "nanotainer" and its analysis machine the "Edison".
 Holmes reportedly named the device "Edison" after inventor Thomas Edison, stating, "We tried everything else and it failed, so let's call it the Edison."
-This was likely because of a well-known Edison quote: "I've not failed.
+Refinery29 posited that this was because of a well-known Edison quote: "I've not failed.
 I've just found 10,000 ways that won't work."
 The blood sample was to be collected via a finger prick and then transferred to the nanotainer through Theranos's sample collection device.
 At just 12.9 mm in height, the nanotainer held a couple of drops of blood.

 One of the patents for the Edison described a point of care system that could communicate with the Internet to receive instructions for which blood tests to run on the samples, before communicating these results back through the Internet.
 The results would then be compared to medical data available on the Internet, with the Edison running supplementary blood tests that were more targeted based on the results of the comparison.
 The patent was unclear on how much blood the Edison would actually require to conduct these blood tests.
-In one section, the patent claimed the sample needed to consist of about 10 drops of blood, but in another section, the patent claimed the Edison would need less than one drop of blood.
+In one section, the patent claimed the sample needed to consist of about 10 drops of blood, but in another section, it claimed the Edison would need less than one drop of blood.
 The technology was criticized for not being peer reviewed.
 Theranos claimed to have data verifying the accuracy and reliability of its tests that would be published.
 In February 2016, Theranos announced that it would permit the Cleveland Clinic to complete a validation study of its technology.

 In March 2016, a study authored by 13 scientists appeared in the Journal of Clinical Investigation, where it was stated that the company's blood test results were flagged "outside their normal range 1.6× more often than other testing services", that 68 percent of lab measurements evaluated "showed significant interservice variability", and that "lipid panel test results between Theranos and other clinical services" were "nonequivalent".

-In August 2016 the company introduced a new robotic capillary blood testing unit named "miniLab" at the 2016 annual meeting of the American Association for Clinical Chemistry, but did not present any data supporting the claimed abilities of the device.
+In August 2016, the company introduced a new robotic capillary blood testing unit named "miniLab" at the 2016 annual meeting of the American Association for Clinical Chemistry, but did not present any data supporting the claimed abilities of the device.
 The miniLab was allegedly capable of carrying out a range of tests from a small amount of blood.
 After Theranos failed to address concerns that it exaggerated the capabilities of the miniLab, Walgreens withdrew from their partnership.
 It was later revealed that Theranos had voided two years of test results showing inaccuracies with the Edison technology.